superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 ```

 ### Similarity Matrix

-This code controls the rendering of the similarity matrix section of the user interface based on the value of the **`showSimilarityMatrix`** state variable.
-If it is **`true`**, a section containing the similarity matrix is displayed.
-The section includes a title, "Similarity Matrix," and a canvas element for rendering the matrix.
-If **`false`**, nothing is rendered in this section, providing a way to show or hide the similarity matrix in the user interface.
+This code controls the rendering of the similarity matrix section of the user interface
+The following code displays the similarity matrix if the **`showSimilarityMatrix`** state variable is **`true`**.
+This section of the UI includes a title, "Similarity Matrix," and a canvas element for rendering the matrix.
+If **`false`**, the similarity matrix is hidden.

 ```tsx
 {/* Similarity Matrix Section  */}